 J.C.
 Irvine 1908 Aerocycloid (Replica)

-The Aerocycloid was a concept aircraft, exploring VTOL (Vertical Takeoff and Landing) ideas which were truly “out-of-the-box” before the age of flight really even started.
-It had 4 circular discs mounted horizontally on a Ferris wheel looking device that was rotated by a 7 H.P.
+The Aerocycloid was a concept aircraft, exploring VTOL (Vertical Takeoff and Landing) ideas that were truly “out-of-the-box” before the age of flight really even started.
+It had four circular discs mounted horizontally on a Ferris wheel-looking device that was rotated by a 7 H.P.
 Indian Motor Cycle engine.
-The control system enabled the entire disc assembly to pitch forward or backward, or to warp producing side-to-side translation.
+The control system enabled the entire disc assembly to pitch forward or backward or to warp, producing side-to-side translation.
 The Aerocycloid did not fly.